CDRT/mk_docs/docs/guides/tbct_v2/index.md

         - GUI checks/installs Microsoft Graph modules and prompts to sign in.
         - Packaging the Win32 package uses Intune Win32 Content Prep Tool which is available here: [https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/blob/master/IntuneWinAppUtil.exe](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/blob/master/IntuneWinAppUtil.exe).

+    If you allow the tool to upload the package to Intune, it will create the Package for you in Intune.
+If you do not upload to Intune, you must create the package manually in the Intune console.
+Below are the details required when creating the package:

+    - App Information
+        - App type:  Windows app (Win32)
+        - Select package:  Specify the ConfigScript.intunewin package that you created, the default location is in C:\ProgramData\Lenovo\ThinkBiosConfig\Output inside a time-stamped subfolder.
+        - Name: ConfigScript.ps1
+        - Description: ConfigScript.ps1 (can set to whatever you like)
+        - Publisher: Lenovo
+        - App Version: (enter value that was entered in Think BIOS Config Tool when generating the package)
+        - Category: (optional - blank)
+        - Show this as a feature app: No
+        - Information URL, Privacy URL, etc. : (optional - blank)
+    - Program
+        - Install command: `powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File ConfigScript.ps1`
+        - Uninstall command: `cmd.exe /c echo "No uninstall required"`
+        - Allow available uninstall: No
+        - Install behavior: System
+        - Return Codes: keep defaults except 1618, change it to 1 = Failed
+        - Keep all other settings as default
+    - Requirements
+        - Check operating system architecture: No. Allow this app to be installed on all systems.
+        - Minimum operating system: Windows 10 21H1
+    - Detection rules
+        - Rules format: Manually configure detection rules
+        - Click "+ Add" to add new rule
+            - Rule type: File
+            - Path: C:\ProgramData\Lenovo\ThinkBiosConfig
+            - File or folder: (enter the file name ending in .tag used in the Think BIOS Config tool when generating the package)
+            - Detection method: File or folder exists
+            - Associated with a 32-bit app on 64-bit clients: No
+    - Dependencies: None
+    - Supersedence: None
+    - Scope tags: None
+    - Assingments: As needed.

 ## Configuration

 ### Storage locations